Clinical Training

 Electives

-Fellows have 4 weeks protected time to explore a variety of electives including, but not limited to, Memory Disorders, Anesthesia/Pain, Psychiatry, Geriatric Frailty, HIV, Neurology, and Medical Ethics.
+Fellows have two 2-week blocks (4 weeks total) protected time to explore a variety of electives including, but not limited to, Memory Disorders, Anesthesia/Pain, Psychiatry, Geriatric Frailty, HIV, Neurology, and Medical Ethics.